Kuan-Lun/h2hdb/README.md

 - How to use Komga?
 See [Rainie's article](https://home.gamer.com.tw/artwork.php?sn=5659465).

-- How to find library IDs in Komga?
-To find your library ID, log into komga's library.
-Look at the URL in your browser’s address bar, which will be formatted like this: `[base_url]/libraries/[library_id]/series`.
-In this URL, the `[library_id]` part is your library ID.

 - Why aren't the tags for CBZ-files in Komga updated?
 When you first run `H2HDB`, it generates CBZ-files.
 These CBZ-files are not immediately visible in Komga's library.
 To update them, you have two options: you can either click the 'scan library files' button in Komga, or you can run `H2HDB` twice.
 The first run scans the library, and the second run updates the tags.